Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Flowers of History.
 1075.
 Queen Edith (age 49) died on the fifth of April.
 The same year, king William (age 47) gave the [his daughter] daughter of William, the son of [his father] Osbert, to [his son-in-law] earl Radolph (age 33), as his wife, and gave him also the government of Norfolk and Suffolk.
 This Radolph was of British extraction, on his mother's side, and his father was an Englishman.
 He was born in Norfolk, and there he celebrated his marriage, which was the cause of destruction to many persons.
 At that wedding there were present [his son] earl Roger and earl Waltheof; and many bishops and abbots; and they took counsel how to expel king William from his kingdom.
 And this speedily became known to the king, who was in Normandy, and immediately the king returned to England, and took Waltheof, and Roger, who was his own kinsman, and threw them into prison.
 As to the rest who were present at the wedding, he deferred his determination.

-Emma Fitzosbern Countess East Anglia was born to William Fitzosbern 1st Earl Hereford and [his wife] Adelise Tosny Countess Hereford.
+[his daughter] Emma Fitzosbern Countess East Anglia was born to William Fitzosbern 1st Earl Hereford and Adelise Tosny Countess Hereford.
 She married 1075 Ralph de Gael 2nd Earl East Anglia, son of Ralph "Staller" Gael 1st Earl East Anglia, and had issue.

-History of the Dukes of Normandy by William of Jumieges.
+The Deeds of the Dukes of Normandy.
 William1, son of Osbern, a kinsman of Duke William, a powerful man and praiseworthy in both strength of mind and body, founded two monasteries in honour of the blessed Mother of God, Mary: one at Lyre, in which he later buried Adeline, his wife, the daughter of Roger of Tosny; and another at Cormeilles, in which he himself, after death, was laid to rest.
 Roger of Beaumont also, son of Humphrey of Vieilles, built on his estate at Préaux two monasteries: one for monks, and the other for nuns.

 Willelmus viro filius Osberni, propinquus ducis Willelmi, vir potens et virtute tam animi quam corporis laudabilis, duo monasteria in honorem beatæ Dei genitricis Mariæ, unum apud Liram in quo Adelinam filiam Rogerii de Toenio uxorem suam postmodum sepelivit; alterum apud Cormelias, in quo ipse mortuus conditus est, fecit.
 Rogerius etiam de Bellomonte, filius Humfridi de Vetulis, in fundo suo Pratellis duo cœnobia ædificavit, unum monachorum, alterum sanctimonialium.